SeedV/SeedLangExamples/README.md

 - An in-game code editor for SeedLang.
 It supports modern IDE features such as syntax highlighting, auto indention, etc.
-- A coroutine-based action queue framework to queue animation or other tasks into Unity's main thread.
+- A coroutine-based action queue framework to queue animations or other tasks into Unity's main thread.
 With this framework, we can run SeedLang in a separate thread and synchronize with Unity's main thread easily.